Treaty of the Pyrenees: Consequences

 The Treaty of the Pyrenees was the last major diplomatic achievement by Cardinal Mazarin.
-Combined with the Peace of Westphalia, it allowed Louis XIV remarkable stability and diplomatic advantage by means of a weakened Louis II de Bourbon, Prince de Condé and a weakened Spanish Crown, along with the agreed dowry, which was an important element in the French king's strategy.
+Combined with the Peace of Westphalia, it allowed Louis XIV remarkable stability and diplomatic advantage by means of a weakened Louis, Grand Condé and a weakened Spanish Crown, along with the agreed dowry, which was an important element in the French king's strategy.

 All in all, by 1660, when the Swedish occupation of Poland was over, most of the European continent was at peace (though the third stage of the Portuguese Restoration War would soon begin), and the Bourbons had ended the dominance of the Habsburgs.
 In the Pyrenees, the treaty resulted in the establishment of border customs and restriction of the free cross-border flow of people and goods.
 The treaty also settled indefinitely the century and half long litigation over the Kingdom of Navarre, while the dispute over the Aldudes remained in place still throughout the 18th century.

 French annexations

-In the context of the territorial changes involved in the Treaty, France gained some territory, on both its northern and southern borders.
+In the context of the territorial changes involved in the treaty, France gained some territory, on both its northern and southern borders.